fhui28/CBFM/README.md

 If you find something that looks like a bug/issue, please let us know report it, so that we can resolve it and continue to improve this project (interest and time pending).
 To report a bug/issue, please make use of the Github issues and post it up there.
 As much as possible, please include in the issue: 1.
 A description of the bug/issue; 2.
 Paste-able code along with some comments that reproduces the problem e.g., using the [reprex](https://cran.r-project.org/package=reprex) package.
 If you also have an idea of how to fix the problem (Francis tends to make a lot of mistakes in my code, so some may be easy amendments!), then that is also much appreciated.
 3. Required data files etc...

 Thanks heaps!

-Finally, please note Github issues is a place to post any bugs/issues/unusual behavior in relation to the package. *If you have any feature requests of general statistical modeling questions, you are probably better off emailing one of the package maintainers instead.* Much appreciated!